Translation

 todas las cajas están vacías / all the boxes are empty

-A manifesto in the form of a long poem by Sara Uribe
+A bilingual edition of a manifesto in the form of a long poem by Sara Uribe

 Tripwire Pamphlet Series, 2020